nathanfdev/deskpro/app/src/Application/ImportBundle/README.md

 **1) output.batch.json**

-Generates by exporters whitch has support for batching (osticket and zendesk).
+Generates by exporters which has support for batching (osticket and zendesk).
 Specific for each exporter.

 **2) input.batch.json**